Second Amendment: Trumped by the Fourth?

 any other prior considerations.
 This

 perspective seems well-supported by the circumstance

-that the Bill of Rights was consummated as a unit
+that the Bill of Rights was ratified as a unit.

 Within this context D.C.v.Heller* seems irreparably conflicted, having embraced and even started "with a strong presumption that the Second Amendment right is exercised individually ...".
 Accordingly a future judicial reassessment may find D.C.v.Heller, as well as the Second Amendment itself, trumped by the arguably-definitive terminology found in the Fourth Amendment.

 "THE BILL OF RIGHTS" -- The First Ten Amendments to the U.S. Constitution

 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.Amendment II

 shall, in time of peace be quartered in any house,